janikvonrotz/meteor-apollo-accounts-example/README.md

 - [x] Add email Verification message to App
 - [x] Do a lot of stuff
 - [x] CRUD view for posts
-- [ ] Reactity for posts insert, delete and update
+- [x] Reactity for posts insert, delete and update
-- [ ] Update pubsup with promise
+- [x] Update pubsup with callback

 # Source